biswa2210/StopWatch-ANDROID_APP/README.md

 <div align="justified">

-I have made this brain trainer android application for people of any ages for checking their speed and attentiveness.
+I have made stopwatch android application for measuring time for any purpose.
+Stopwatches and timers are instruments used to measure time interval, which is defined as the elapsed time between two events.
 </div>

 ## Importance :point_down: